 Dofasco Waterjet Plaza (aka Spencer Smith Park Splash Pad)

 Located at 1340 Lakeshore Road

-This spray pad is possibly Burlington’s most famous spot, strictly for the picturesque location frequented by tourists.
+The Spencer Smith Park Splash Pad is possibly Burlington’s most famous spot in the summer.
+The picturesque location is frequented by locals and tourists from surrounding cities.
 The 30 waterjets spray intermittently and at different heights for kids to laugh and run through, while parents can sit on the perimeter in the sun or shade and watch their kids.
-The splash pad is free to use, although parking is sometimes tricky and can cost you depending on the time of day you visit.
+The Spencer Smith Park splash pad is free to use, although parking is sometimes tricky and can cost you depending on the time of day you visit.
 The playground is right beside when you need a change of pace.
 Washrooms and a snack bar are just inside the building adjacent to the pad.